Babies and children will naturally put things in their mouths and it's difficult to spot every choking hazard out there.

 According to the NHS, food is the number one risk for children when it comes to choking.
 They advise the following guidelines:

-The first aid video every parent should watchTo help raise awareness, This Morning have released a new first aid video, showing you what to do if you find your baby or child choking.
-The video demonstrating this lifesaving advice has already been viewed over seven million times and saved at least six children's lives.
+The first aid video every parent should watchTo help raise awareness, This Morning have released a first aid video, showing you what to do if you find your baby or child choking.
+The video demonstrating this lifesaving advice saved at least six children's lives shortly after being released.

 Chelle Nichol, mum of seven-month-old Blake, appeared on This Morning to talk about how watching this video saved the life of her son.